justinleetyler/justinleetyler.github.io/catalog.md

 > The first impression that he [Mandella] conveyed  were dignity, courtesy and self-confidence.
 He also had the ability to radiate unusual  warmth and charm - when he so chose.
 He was every inch a Tembu patriarch and bore the mantle of authority with the ease of those who are not troubled by self-doubt. -p.
 157 -q
 > Ch.
 16: De Klerk becomes president.
 Meeting with Mandella. -s

-De Rosa, Cathy. -- Perceptions of libraries and Information Resources / principal contributors: Cathy De Rosa , Joanne Cantrell , Diane Cellentani, ... [et al. ]; graphics, layout and editing: Brad Gauder, Andy Havens, [and] Rick Limes. -- Dublin, Ohio : OCLC Online Computer Library Center, Inc., c2005. -- Computer data (1 file : 4.43 mb). -- Title from cover. -- File name: (0349.pdf). -- DBID 0349.
-1. 020.
+De Rosa, Cathy. -- Perceptions of libraries and Information Resources / principal contributors: Cathy De Rosa , Joanne Cantrell , Diane Cellentani, ... [et al. ]; graphics, layout and editing: Brad Gauder, Andy Havens, [and] Rick Limes. -- Dublin, Ohio : OCLC Online Computer Library Center, Inc., c2005. -- Computer data (1 file : 4.43 mb). -- Title from cover. -- File name: (0349.pdf). -- DBID 0349 -- DDC 020.

-De Villers, Marq. -- Timbuktu / [by] Marq De Villiers and Sheila Hirtle. -- New York : Walker & Co., 2007. -- xiv, 202 p. -- ISBN 0802714978. -- DBID 2916.
-1. 966.
+De Villers, Marq. -- Timbuktu / [by] Marq De Villiers and Sheila Hirtle. -- New York : Walker & Co., 2007. -- xiv, 202 p. -- ISBN 0802714978. -- DBID 2916 -- DDC 966.

 Death of Ivan Ilych. -- [S.l. : s.n., n.d.]. -- [1] v. -- DBID 1727. -- DDC 891.
 > Ivan Ilych's life had been most simple and most ordinary and therefore most terrible. -p. -q